redhat-ai-dev/ai-lab-template/templates/object-detection/docs/index.md

     You can choose between GitHub and GitLab as your desired Source Code Management (SCM) platform, and the template fields will update accordingly!

-This template provides the option to supply your own model and model server.
-By utilizing this option you will need to ensure that the model supports Object Detection tasks.
+With this template, you can supply your own model and model server.
+By utilizing this option, ensure that you provide models that supports Object Detection tasks.

 ## **Deployable Application**

-This AI Software Template will create a web application that utilizes the [facebook/detr-resnet-101](https://huggingface.co/facebook/detr-resnet-101) model to identify objects from images.
+This AI Software Template creates a web application that utilizes the [facebook/detr-resnet-101](https://huggingface.co/facebook/detr-resnet-101) model to identify objects from images.

 !!! info